DrMattG/TechBk1/README.md

 <!-- usage note: edit this section. -->

 Chapter 1 of the next edition of the Wildlife Techniques Manual will include issues around open and reproducible science.
-Given the theme we have decided to write the Chapter using a publically assessable and open-source platform.
+Given the theme we have decided to write the Chapter using a publicly assessable and open-source platform.

 ## Important links and dates

 **Links**

 **Project deadlines**

+Each week: Submit a pull request once a week.

+September 24th : My initial outline was a placeholder more than a template.
+I would like for you to update the outline for your section and write a sentence or two descriptions for each subsection.
+This will let the rest of know what you plan to cover.
+Each section leader should work with your coauthors and me on content decisions.
+If deemed necessary, we can have a group call at this point.

+November 1: ~Half draft of chapter.

+December 1: Full draft of chapter.

 ### Repository directories & files